Type of building considerations:

 We are trying to keep away from the hot Florida sun in Summer whilst allowing warmth and light into the building during Winter months.

 Initially we hoped to go a lot “greener” than we are.
 Weather considerations moved us toward cement stabilization of the first few rows of bags as well.
 We should have added cement to all the bags.
-Rain water got into a batch of bags over a doorway and we had a collapse.
+Rain water got into a batch of bags over a doorway and we had a partial collapse.
 The barbed wire acted like a huge domino effect, collapsing at least 150 bags.
 So we are stripping the dome, going vertical sides, remixing bags with cement added.
 See later comments.
 Torrential rains.
 It’s a huge factor!

 The property has existing power, a water well and septic and a well equipped workshop.
 A good start.